AnIdiotsGuide/guidebot/README.md

 ## Downloading

-Create a folder within your projects directory and run the following:
+Create a folder within your projects directory and run the following inside it:

 `git clone https://github.com/anidiotsguide/guidebot.git .`
-`git checkout class`

 Once finished:

+- `git checkout class`
-- In the folder from where you ran the git command, run `npm install`, which will install the required packages, and it will then run the installer, make sure you have your token at hand to paste into the console.
+- In the folder from where you ran the git command(s), run `npm install`, which will install the required packages.
 - **If you get any error about python or msibuild.exe or binding, read the requirements section again!**
-- The installer will create the `config.js` file for you, if it doesn't work we have supplied an example config file.
+- Rename `config.js.example` to `config.js`, and give it the required intents and any partials you may require.
+- Rename `.env-example` to `.env` and put in your bot token in it and save.

 ## Starting the bot